Krazete/ailog/README.md

 * Infinite Dendrogram (as the interface AI)
 * Shirobako Movie (as a virtual idol) *(I haven't seen it, I'm just taking Discord user Guest#3616's word for it.)*

-In short, she hasn't been replaced.
+In short, she wasn't replaced.
-She's been busy.
+She was busy.

-Hopefully this project helps to clarify the fact that AI-chan has never left.
+Hopefully this project helps to clarify the fact that AI-chan never left.

 ## Additional Notes